 Obviously, some Facebook product feed errors seem to regularly appear more than others.
 So what errors to avoid when uploading your product feed to Facebook Catalog this year?
-Well, this article is a compiled list of the most common errors for Facebook in 2021 that Shopify merchants should never repeat again.
+Well, this article is a compiled list of the most common errors for Facebook in 2021 that Shopify merchants should never repeat.

 What is a Facebook product feed?

-A product feed, as known as a Facebook data feed, is a file of spreadsheet that holds all your products and all related information in it.
+A product feed, as known as a Facebook data feed, is a file of a spreadsheet that holds all your products and all related information in it.

 Via that data feed, you can update a large number of your items’ attributes such as titles, descriptions, stocks,… at once to Facebook Catalogue.
 So:

 What does a Facebook product feed error cause?